-Computer Science COSC 1301 3

-English ENGL 1301, 1302, and 2301 or 2302 9

-Fine Arts 3

-ART 1306 or COMA 1306 or MUSI 1306 ŭ

-History 6

-HIST 1301, 1302, 2301, or 2302

-Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2

-Mathematics 3-4

-MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].

-Natural Science (1000 or 2000 level courses only) 3-4

-One laboratory science from Biology, Chemistry, Geology, Physical Science,

-or Physics

-Religion 6-12

-RELI 1301 and 1302.
-(If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours

-will be required.)

-Social Science (1000 or 2000 level courses only) 6

-POLS 2301 American National Government required for all students.
-An •

-additional 3 credit hours may be selected from Economics, Philosophy,

-Political Science, Psychology, or Sociology

-Electives 44-54

-Courses transferred, portfolio credit, ACE approved military and/or corporate

-training, etc.

-Psychology Major 30

-PSYC 1301 General Psychology

-PSYC 2301 Statistics for the Social Sciences PSYC 2304 Marriage and Family

-PSCY 4311 Integration of Psychology and Christianity

-PSYC 4311 Hintegration of Psychology and Crinistianity PSYC 4312 Human Growth and Development

-PSYC 4314 Counseling Theories and Techniques

-PSYC 4319 Research Methods

-The student will select an additional 9 hours of upper level electives in psychology.
-The ese hours can be

-satisfied by transfer and/or portfolio credit hours.

-Total Credit Hours Required Minimum 126

-- 1. CAED 3301: Lifelong Learning for Adult Students (S-L) - 2.
-Minimum of 42 upper-level credit hours. - 3.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - 4.
-Minimum of 32 credit hours in residence at DBU. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
-Minimum of 126 credit hours to graduate. - 7.
+Semester Hours Adult Education CAED 3301 Lifelong Learning (S-L) 3 Computer Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts FINE 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302.
+(If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
+6-12 Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
+An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Psychology Major PSYC 1301 General Psychology PSYC 2301 Statistics for the Social Sciences PSYC 2304 Marriage and Family PSCY 4311 Integration of Psychology and Christianity PSYC 4312 Human Growth and Development PSYC 4314 Counseling Theories and Techniques PSYC 4315 Psychology of Personality PSYC 4319 Research Methods 30 The student will select an additional 6 hours of upper level electives in psychology. satisfied by transfer and/or portfolio credit hours.
+These hours can be Total Credit Hours Required Minimum 126 Other Requirements Minimum of 42 upper-level credit hours.
+Minimum of 12 credit hours in major in residence at Dallas Baptist Universe of which must be upper-level.
+Minimum of 32 credit hours in residence at DBU.
+Completion of 30 of the last 36 credit hours in residence at Dallas Baptist must receive approval of the registrar prior to taking courses at any other University.
+Students must receive approval of the registrar prior to taking courses at any other college or

+- university.

+- Minimum of 126 credit hours to graduate.

 Satisfactory completion of all requirements on official degree plan.